ttyS0/splash-of-ink/content/blogs/cloudflare-tunnel/index.md

 	* `service`
 		* This specifies the default endpoint, and I point it to the internal cluster name of my external ingress controller.

-This configuration file can be seen [here](https://github.com/ttyS0/kubernetes/blob/main/cloudflared/configmap.yaml).
+My ConfigMap file can be seen [here](https://github.com/ttyS0/kubernetes/blob/main/cloudflared/configmap.yaml).

 The Deployment is also straight forward.
 I don't guarentee any uptimes for anything I self host, so I'm less concerned about HA.
 Therefore, I'm fine with a single tunnel, and a single `cloudflared` replica.

 The Secrets for the `credentials.json` and `cert.pem` are mounted into the Pod, as is the `config.yaml` ConfigMap.
 The container is given run arguments of `tunnel --config /etc/cloudflared/config/config.yaml run` , and that's all there is to it.

+My Deployment file can be seen [here](https://github.com/ttyS0/kubernetes/blob/main/cloudflared/deployment.yaml)

 ### Post Setup